apple-fritter/digits/README.md

 │   └─ Check if input file exists
 │
-├─ Remove non-numeric and non-punctuational characters from the input file │   └─ Use the `tr` command to replace non-numeric and non-punctuational characters with a newline character │
+├─ Remove non-numeric and non-punctuational characters from the input file │   └─ Use `tr` to replace non-numeric and non-punctuational characters with a newline character │
 ├─ Collapse repeated punctuations
-│   └─ Use the `awk` command to print only the first occurrence of each line │
+│   └─ Use `awk` to print only the first occurrence of each line │
 ├─ Save the sanitized output to a file
 │   └─ Redirect the sanitized output to the `sanitized.txt` file